FIRE ECOLOGY AND WHAT HAPPENS AFTER FOREST FIRES

 What happens after forest fires

-Fire ecology is the study of the role of fire in ecosystems.
+Ever wonder what happens after forest fires?
+Fire ecology can help explain.
+Fire ecology is the study of the role of forest fires in ecosystems.
 Fire ecologists study the origins of fire, what influences its spread and intensity, fire’s relationship with ecosystems, how controlled fires can be used to maintain ecosystem health, and what happens in nature after fires.

 As the current forest fires tear across California, the Pacific Northwest, and many other parts of the world, we’re already thinking about what happens next.
 Some areas will be able to regenerate on their own, while others will require swift reforestation if they are to have any chance of forest fire recovery.

 Why can some places recover after forest fires naturally, and others can't?
 Answering this question requires learning from the experts, and looking at the biotic (related to living things) and abiotic (not derived from living organisms) components of an ecosystem.

 After forest fires, environmental professionals assess the scope of the damage, asking questions like: